Bug #83074

 Otherwise a comprehensive code example/a complete example of what you are trying to accomplish might be helpful.

-Updated by Thanos no-lastname-given about 2 years ago
+Updated by Thanos no-lastname-given over 6 years ago

 I made an custom sql that looks like this: